 It is very important to reassure you that providing services from Claire House Wirral remains our priority alongside developing our plans to develop services in Liverpool.

 In regards to opening a full hospice, this will take us some time.
-Last March we submitted an outline planning application which, subject to approval, will enable us to start the process of developing a detailed plan for a new hospice.
-We are also looking at timings to launch a public appeal – likely to be some time in 2018.
+We just received outline planning permission which now enables us to start the process of developing a detailed plan for a new hospice.
+We are also looking at timings to launch a public appeal – likely to be some time in the autumn of 2018.
 If all goes to plan, we hope it will take us about five years to build a new hospice, however, as a charity we are very much dependent on raising enough funds.

 To turn our dream of opening a new hospice in Liverpool into a reality, we’ll need your help.